2022 Miami Grand Prix: Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.

 Practice

 There were three practice sessions, each lasted one hour.
 The first two practice sessions took place on Friday May 6 at 14:30 and 17:30 local time (UTC−04:00) and the third practice session took place at 13:00 on May 7.
 In the first session, Leclerc was the fastest ahead of George Russell and Verstappen, who had hydraulic and overheating issues.
-In the second session, Russell set the fastest lap ahead of Leclerc and Pèrez.
-In the final session, Pèrez was first, ahead of Leclerc and Verstappen.
+In the second session, Russell set the fastest lap ahead of Leclerc and Pérez.
+In the final session, Pérez was first, ahead of Leclerc and Verstappen.
 There was a crash and red flag in each session; in the first session, Valtteri Bottas crashed at turn 7, while Carlos Sainz Jr. and Esteban Ocon both crashed into the concrete barrier at turn 14 in the final two sessions, respectively.